 You can view the topology of the currently loaded lab on this tab.
-To configure a device, right-click the device and click Configure in Simulator; the device will open in the Consoles section.
-If you cannot see all the devices in the topology, you can launch the external NetMap viewer () to view the NetMap in a separate window.
+You can also select a device to configure in the Consoles section by right-clicking the device and clicking Configure in Simulator.
+If you cannot see all the information on this panel, you can launch the external NetMap viewer to view the NetMap in a separate window.
+You can launch the external NetMap viewer by clicking the dialog box launcher icon () on the NetMap tab.
 You can also use the zoom controls on the Quick-Launch toolbar or click and drag the splitter control between the Lab Instructions / NetMap section and the Consoles section to expand it.